cpravetz/socialize-user-blocking/API.md

 ## User Extensions ##
-This package extends the [socialize:user-model](https://github.com/copleykj/socialize-user-model) package with properties and methods that apply the the user in the context of friends and friend requests.
+This package extends the [socialize:user-model](https://github.com/copleykj/socialize-user-model) package with properties and methods that apply to the user in the context of friends and friend requests.

 ### Instance Methods ###